 Board of Directors

-The all volunteer seven-member UUJF Board of Directors consists of 7 members.
+The all volunteer five-member UUJF Board of Directors consists of these members.

 Ex Officio members are listed below.

-- Jan Booher, Davenport, Director UUJF Climate Resilience Ministry, firstname.lastname@example.org
+- Jan Booher, Davenport, Director UUJF Climate Resilience Ministry

 New members who share our vision are invited to join our Board of Directors.
 It is only by building our connections with each other and with people of good will from all faiths and traditions, we can hope, over time, to “bend the arc of history toward justice”.